Dr. David Shefferman

 RELS 152.
 Nature & Experience of Religion-FYS.
 3 Credits.

 This course is an introduction to religion as a human phenomenon and its transcendent elements, including contemporary approaches to the problem of religious beliefs and faith, a study of the problems of religious language, myth, symbolism and ritual, and the relations between religion and contemporary culture.
 The course follows a learning-through-writing approach.

 RELS 161.
-The Nature and Experience of Religion: Veterans' Stress Reduction.
+The Nature and Experience of Religion: Veterans' Stress Reduction Program.
 3 Credits.

 Religion as a human phenomenon and its transcendent elements.
 Contemporary approaches to the problem of religious beliefs and faith.
 A study of the problems of religious language, myth, symbolism and ritual.
 The relations between religion and culture with special reference to contemporary questions.
 Offered every semester specifically for Veterans' Stress Reduction Program.

 RELS 200.
 Special Topic: in Religion.
 3 Credits.

 This course explores the phenomenon of U.S. Latino/a Catholicism through an investigation of its history, figures, themes, and current controversies.
 It examines how Latino/a theology articulates itself as an explicitly contextual theology that accounts for the role of popular religiosity and devotion, race, class, and gender in its thought.
 Pre-requisite: RELS 110 or RELS 152 or RELS 161.